erichards52/Master-Project/stepTwo_Benchmark/benchmarkResults/README.md

 | Top Viral Taxon Name               | Haemophilus phage HP2 | Paenibacillus phage phiIBB_Pl23 | Haemophilus phage HP2 | Paenibacillus phage phiIBB_Pl23 |
 | Top Viral Taxon - Reads Classified | 487                   | 1222                            | 1099                  | 1248                            |

-## BenchmarkTableVenn.R

-This script reads in outputs from all classifiers and creates tables similar to the ones above for each of the sample files provided.
-This script is not considered to be usable/reproducable by other parties.